zlamb94/zlamb94/README.md

-- Hello, my name is Zachariah Lamb.
+- Hello, my name is Zachariah (Zack) Lamb.
 I recently made the switch from a wildlife sanctuary career to Computer Science!
 - I am currently a Sophomore at Colorado State University in Fort Collins, Colorado majoring in Computer Science with a concentration in A.I. and Machine Learning.

 - Projects I am currently interested in and/or working on are: